openharmony/docs/en/application-dev/reference/apis-avcodec-kit/_a_v_source.md

 You can release the instance by calling **OH_AVSource_Destroy**.

-If **offset** is not the start position of the file or **size** is not the file size, undefined errors such as creation failure and decapsulation failure may occur due to incomplete data obtained.
+If **offset** is not the start position of the file or **size** is not the file size, undefined errors such as creation failure and demuxing failure may occur due to incomplete data obtained.

-\@syscap SystemCapability.Multimedia.Media.Spliter
+**System capability**: SystemCapability.Multimedia.Media.Spliter

+**Since**: 10

 **Parameters**